matszpk/amdgpu-vega-hotspot/README.md

 ## AMDGPU VEGA HotSpot temperature patch

-This simple patch introduces the additional temperatures into hardware monitor:
+This simple patch introduces the additional temperature into hardware monitor:

-* temp2_input - (CTF temperature) main GPU temperature
-* temp3_input - (ASIC_MAX temperature) GPU hot spot temperature
+* temp2_input - (ASIC_MAX temperature) GPU hot spot temperature

 Currently, this patch is for kernel 4.16 line (this patch can be applied to 4.15 version).
-These temperatures sensors will be added for VEGA devices.
+These temperature sensor will be added for the VEGA devices.

+The temp1_input is graphics card's main temperature sensors (since Linux 4.15 version).

 ### Applying patch

-Enter to you linux kernel directory and enter command:
+Enter to your linux kernel directory and enter command:

 ```
 patch -p1 < vega10_extratemps-X.Y.Z.patch